Outsourced Fulfilment Guide

 - How are you different from traditional 3PLs?

-- What do I have access to in your fulfillment dashboard?
+- What do I have access to in your fulfilment dashboard?

 - What do you use as a warehouse management system (WMS)?
 Did you build it or use another third-party tool?

-- Which ecommerce platform integrations and fulfillment options do you support (Shopify, Walmart, Amazon, Facebook, Google, etc.)?
+- Which ecommerce platform integrations and fulfilment options do you support (Shopify, Walmart, Amazon, Facebook, Google, etc.)?
 Which can offer 2-day shipping?